-Black teliospores on a wheat leaf When contaminated grain is sown, or if healthy grain is sown into contaminated soil, the teliospores germinate, producing a secondary spore type: the sporidia.
+Black teliospores on a wheat leaf

+When contaminated grain is sown, or if healthy grain is sown into contaminated soil, the teliospores germinate, producing a secondary spore type: the sporidia.
 These spores penetrate and infect the coleoptiles of germinating wheat seedlings, growing inside the plant and eventually producing the typical striping of the upper leaves late in the season.
 The fungus gives rise to a new generation of teliospores, which can survive in soil for several years.
-Therefore, even if a break from cereals occurs, subsequent wheat crops can become infected Importance The disease is considered a problem on autumn- (but not spring-) sown wheat in countries with arid summers and mild winters.
+Therefore, even if a break from cereals occurs, subsequent wheat crops can become infected

+The disease is considered a problem on autumn- (but not spring-) sown wheat in countries with arid summers and mild winters.
 It occurs in some European countries and in Australia.
 Canada and the USA.
 However, it was not known in the UK until 1998. when an outbreak was confirmed in Essex.
 The disease is not particularly damaging, unless present at high levels, but it can have serious consequences for exporting grain or wheat products.
-Many countries have quarantine restrictions prohibiting the import of wheat products from countries in which the disease is established.
+Many countries have guarantine restrictions prohibiting the import of wheat products from countries in which the disease is established.
 The disease is favoured by minimal cultivation practices, which leave plant debris on the soil surface.
 One- to two-year breaks from wheat can reduce inoculum levels and deep ploughing can help to remove inoculum from the emerging seedlings.

-Flag smut life cycle

 Foot rot

-Pathogen

 Cochliobolus sativus (Drechslera sorokiniana)

-Crops affected

-Wheat Barley Oats Rye Triticale

-------- -------- ------ ----- -----------
+Wheat Barley Oats Rye Triticale ------- -------- ------ ----- -----------

-Hosts

 The disease affects all cereals.

-Symptoms The fungus causes disease symptoms similar to those caused by Fusarium spp.
+The fungus causes disease symptoms similar to those caused by Fusarium spp.
 Seedborne infection can result in seedling death, although infected plants usually grow to maturity.
 Affected plants show brown spotting on the lower leaves and, if severely affected, can show stem-base rotting and poorly filled ears.
 This severe symptom is rare in the UK.

-Life cycle The fungus behaves like Fusarium spp.
+The fungus behaves like Fusarium spp.
 It is both soilborne and seedborne, and can survive on crop debris and grass weeds.
 It infects seedlings as they emerge, occasionally producing a seedling blight.
 More commonly, it infects roots of seedlings, allowing the plant to survive.
 Leaf spotting and stem-base infections produce splash-borne spores, which can be carried to emerging ears, resulting in seed infection.
-Importance This is traditionally a disease of hotter climates than that of the UK, but seedling losses and leaf spotting can occasionally occur.
-The disease is more often recorded on spring barley than winter barley, and some varieties are more susceptible than others.
-Infections tend to be higher in organic compared with conventional systems.